Distinguishing quantum dynamics via Markovianity and Non-Markovianity: Application to a Qubit Coupled to a Dephasing XX Chain

-\emph{\textbf{Closed case.}} ------ We first calculate the case where the XX chain in the absence of dephasing, then the total system is a closed quantum system, the evolution of the total system is determined by Schr\"{o}dinger equation.
-We want to trace out the bath and get the effective dynamical equation for qubit's reduced density matrix, so as to know the flow of information between the qubit and the chain.
+We first consider the closed case in which the $\mathrm{XX}$ chain is without dephasing.
+Then, the evolution of the total system is determined by the Schr\"{o}dinger equation or the von Neumann equation, and our open-system interaction picture reduces to the Dirac interaction picture.
+Since we would like to detect the dynamics of the chain through S, we need to trace out the chain and get an effective dynamical equation for the qubit.
+This can be done through the TCL Method in Dirac interaction picture.
+In this case,

-In the absence of dephasing, we would expect to see particle move right, then bounce from the right boundary and back to qubit.
-We use the projection operator method\cite{Breuer:2002wp} to calculate the evolution of the reduced density matrix of the qubit.